This file

 15 1858

-A Pic Nic to be a Pic Nic must be free, and relieved of all
+A Pic Nic to be a Pic Nic must be free, and relieved of all the stiffened

-while good humor and innocence run wild.
+humor and innocence run wild.
+Never were

-the occasion of the Pic Nic at Boomer's Grove on Saturday last.
+our ideas of what it should be more fully realized than on the occasion of the Pic Nic at Boomer's Grove on Saturday last.
 There were all

 the essentials to make pleasure prevail.
 The ladies had not only made happy the